shikokuchuo/mirai/README.md

-secured by TLS. <br /><br /> Advantages include being inherently queued thus handling many more tasks than available processes, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven promises implementation, and a built-in asynchronous parallel map. <br /><br />
+secured by TLS. <br /><br /> Advantages include being inherently queued thus handling many more tasks than available processes, no storage on the file system, support for otherwise non-exportable reference objects, an event-driven promises implementation, and built-in asynchronous parallel map. <br /><br />

 ### Quick Start